310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Keito %}
-Hmm, that's another nuisance about these orders.
+Hmm, that’s another nuisance about these orders.
 As an outsider, it’s impossible to judge whether someone’s actions are because of their order or not.

 In this case, we can more or less agree that Morisawa is likely acting this way because of his order, since this isn’t how he usually acts.
-There’s also no way he's trying to imitate Mikejima, who always chooses to act alone.
+There’s also no way he’s trying to imitate Mikejima, who always chooses to act alone.
 {% endbubble %}

 {% bubble Midori %}